The Communication Institute of Greece (COMinG) organises its

 The conference (ICCM2017) : 24 -27 April 2017

-You can submit your abstract (about 300 words) using the abstract submitting form and this Abstract Template or send your abstract via email (always using the abstract template ) at email@example.com by the 10th January 2017.
+You can submit your abstract (about 300 words) using the abstract submission form and this Abstract Template or send your abstract via email (always using the abstract template ) at email@example.com by the 20 th March 2017.
 Deadline to register and to submit full papers will be specified at your acceptance letter, in case your abstract is accepted.
-Decisions will be made within one (1) week after your submission.
+Decisions will be made within two (2) weeks after your submission.
 If you do not receive an acknowledgement of your registration or you meet any kind of problem, please contact us at firstname.lastname@example.org

 In case you would like to participate without presenting a paper, i.e. organise a panel (session, mini conference), chair a session, review papers to be included in the conference proceedings or books, contribute to the editing of a book, or any other contribution, please send an email to Dr. Margarita Kefalaki, President of Communication Institute of Greece (email@example.com ).

 All accepted papers will be published in the conference proceedings online with ISBN.
 Selected papers will be published at the Journal of Media Critiques [JMC] and/or the Cambridge Scholars and/or the Journal of Management and Training for Industries.

 The registration fee is €300 (euro), covering access to all sessions, 2 lunches, coffee breaks and conference material.
 In addition, a number of cultural activities are organised such as a Greek Night entertainment with dinner, an educational tour around Athens (includes the Acropolis), a social dinner, a Greek islands’ cruise and a one-day visit to Delphi.
 For details concerning the social program, please click at Conference Social Program The conference will take place at Metropolitan 5 star hotel.
 A special price is reserved for ICCM2017 conference participants (you will get more information after you receive your Acceptance Letter).